Skip to main contentSkip to article

 Last reviewed by Bronson Job PREC, REALTOR®Sources: City of Surrey OCP, Fleetwood Town Centre Plan (2018), School District 36 (Surrey), FVREB Fleetwood / Tynehead micro-areas, Province of BC (Bill 44 SSMUH), TransLink (Surrey-Langley SkyTrain)CC BY 4.0How we verify

-Block-by-block buyer and investor research for the western half of the Fleetwood community in Surrey — west of 152 Street, anchored by Fleetwood Park Secondary catchment and the conventional-lot single-family fabric that runs from Pacific Heights at the southwestern edge to Coyote Creek along the 96 Avenue corridor.
-Companion to the Fleetwood-East pillar and the Fleetwood area page.
+Fleetwood-West is the western half of the Fleetwood community in Surrey — the residential streets west of 152 Street, anchored by the Fleetwood Park Secondary catchment and a conventional-lot single-family fabric that runs from Pacific Heights at the southwestern edge to Coyote Creek along the 96 Avenue corridor.
+The future Surrey-Langley SkyTrain Fleetwood Station is going in across 152 Street in the eastern half, so most of Fleetwood-West sits just outside the 800-metre walking radius of it — a distinction that matters for pricing, and one this guide walks through block by block alongside the schools, the parks, and the redevelopment rules.
+It pairs with the Fleetwood-East guide and the Fleetwood area page.

 The five sub-areas, mapped